decentraland/documentation/content/creator/sdk7/debugging/debug-in-prod.md

 When using Decentraland normally, it's not possible to open the console to check for debug messages.
 To make the console available, you must open decentraland with the `scene-console` parameter.
 You can then toggle the console by pressing the backtick key on your keyboard: **`**.
 This key is left of the 1 key on most english language keyboards.

-To open Decentraland with the `scene-console` parameter:
+To open Decentraland with the `scene-console` parameter, either:

 - Write the following deep link into a browser window: `decentraland://?position=0,0&scene-console`.
 This will open the Decentraland desktop application if you have it installed.
 - Write the following on the command line: